-This is the ultimate ‘dump and go’ weeknight-friendly meal.
-Most meatball recipes call for them to be browned in a pan first, and a sauce that’s made separately on the stove-top.
-This version cuts out all the extra work to create something truly effort-free.
-All you need to do is mix canned tomatoes with jarred olives and sundried tomatoes, then form meatballs and pop them straight in the sauce.
-Then they go into the oven and you can forget about them for a bit!
+Most meatball recipes call for them to be browned in a pan first, and a sauce made separately on the stovetop.
+This version skips all the extra work.
+Just mix canned tomatoes with jarred olives and sundried tomatoes, roll your meatballs, then nestle them in the sauce.
+Then they go into the oven, and you can forget about them for a bit!

 And another bonus?
 All the lovely cooking juices from the meatballs ooze into the sauce, boosting the flavor even more.
 It’s a win-win scenario.

-It’s lovely served with soft flatbreads, garlic naan or cheese naan, or over steamed or buttery sunshine rice (as I’m serving it in the photos below).
-A drizzle of tahini yogurt sauce or green tahini is the perfect accompaniment.
+The meatballs are lovely served with soft garlic flatbreads, two-ingredient cheese naan, or no-knead chili cheese focaccia for mopping up all the lovely sauce.
+Or, spoon them over steamed or loaded baked rice (as I show in the photos below).
+A drizzle of tahini yogurt sauce, herby green tahini sauce, creamy tzatziki sauce, or just a dollop of thick Greek yogurt is the perfect finishing touch.

-- Ground beef.
-You could use lamb, chicken, pork, turkey or a plant-based alternative in place of the beef here – or use a mix!
+- Ground lamb.
+You could use beef, chicken, pork, turkey, or a plant-based alternative in place of the lamb here, as it can be tricky to find – or use a mix!
 Just try to make sure that whatever you use isn’t too lean – you need the fat to create a juicy meatball.

 - Feta.
-Switch out the feta for mozzarella, cheddar, blue cheese or chunks of halloumi.
+Go for creamy feta for the best flavor.
+Or switch it out for mozzarella, cheddar, blue cheese, or chunks of halloumi.

 - Olives.
 If you’re not an olive fan, use more sundried tomatoes or leave them out.
 Jarred artichoke hearts are also great here.